axelarnetwork/webdocs/docs/roles/dev/sdk/axelarjs.md

 ## Demo

-See AxelarJS in action: [deposit-address-demo](https://github.com/axelarnetwork/deposit-address-demo)
+See AxelarJS in action: [Deposit address demo](sdk/deposit-address-demo)

+Run the demo on your machine: [deposit-address-demo GitHub repo](https://github.com/axelarnetwork/deposit-address-demo)